dwatteau/scummtr/README.md

 [NUTCracker](https://github.com/BLooperZ/nutcracker) is a more general set of tools, with an emphasis on later SCUMM games (v5-v8, HE), while ScummTR mainly targets translations and earlier SCUMM games.

 [ScummSpeaks](http://www.jestarjokin.net/apps/scummspeaks/) uses ScummTR in order “to assist in adding or replacing speech” to the later SCUMM games.
-See also [ScummPacker](http://www.jestarjokin.net/apps/scummpacker/), from the same author.
+See also [ScummPacker](http://www.jestarjokin.net/apps/scummpacker/), [Scummbler](http://www.jestarjokin.net/apps/scummbler/) and [ScummImg](http://www.jestarjokin.net/apps/scummimg/) from the same author.

 [Quickandeasysoftware](https://quickandeasysoftware.net/software) has also been providing extremely nice tools, for years.